nativewind/nativewind/website/docs/core-concepts/quirks.md

 # Quirks

-While NativeWind is stable, its developers still consider it a work-in-progress and as such it has some small quirks.

-We are open to community assistance in helping us resolving these issues.
+NativeWind aligns CSS and React Native into a common language.
+However the two style engines do have their differences.
+We refer to these differences as quirks.

 ## Explicit styles

 React Native has various issues when conditionally applying styles.
 To prevent these issues it's best to declare all styles.

-For example, instead of only apply a text color for dark mode, provide both a light and dark mode text color.
+For example, instead of only applying a text color for dark mode, provide both a light and dark mode text color.

 ## Dp vs px